 Yellowstone National Park

 The world’s first national park and perhaps the most famous, Yellowstone was established in 1872 by President Ulysses S. Grant.
-For generations, Yellowstone has captivated visitors with its spectacular scenery, diverse ecosystems, and fascinating geothermal wonders and on March 1, 2022, the park will commemorate its 150th anniversary.
+For generations, Yellowstone has captivated visitors with its spectacular scenery, diverse ecosystems and fascinating geothermal wonders.
+On March 1, 2022, the park celebrated its 150th anniversary.